 This is not a proof, however.
 There are extremely improbable ways that the supernatural could still exist and we would just happen never to have seen any.
 So at best this is evidence for the logical impossibility of the supernatural.
 Unless, of course, P1 is false.
 Then perhaps the supernatural is logically possible but just happens never to have become actual, owing to something (?) that prevents it.
 Although even then it would have to be possible to create supernatural things in this or some other universe.
 Because what it is to be a possible thing is to be a potential thing.
 That a triangle made of freshly severed dinosaur heads is “logically possible” means that any region of spacetime can (in principle) be configured to produce it.
 In fact, that very reconfiguration is what it means to be a triangle made of freshly severed dinosaur heads: it’s what the sentence “there is a triangle made of freshly severed dinosaur heads” means, such that if we didn’t know (at least in outline) what configuration of spacetime would make that statement true, then we literally wouldn’t know what that statement meant.
 (See Sense and Goodness without God II.2-III, pp. 27-208.)

 Maybe the supernatural is prohibited from existing by the laws of physics, which laws, if we could change them, would allow the supernatural again.
 I don’t know (I doubt it).
 But the point is, if P1 is false, then so is P2.
 So then the supernatural no longer has the same probability as the natural, and might even have a probability of zero, if something just happens to always have existed that prevents it from existing, something that does not necessarily exist, but just always has for no reason (the way God is supposed to always have existed for no reason).
-Although I confess that P1 is so surprisingly successful and simple an explanation for all that we observe (as I proved yesterday), I almost think it would be amazing if it wasn’t true.
+Although I confess that P1 is so surprisingly successful and simple an explanation for all that we observe (as I explained in The Problem with Nothing), I almost think it would be amazing if it wasn’t true.
 And anyway, I still have to ask whether the supernatural is logically possible.
 Since if P1 is true, then the truth of naturalism, in the grand scheme, requires the supernatural not merely to be nonexistent, but to be logically impossible.
 Because otherwise, the supernatural necessarily exists.
 Somewhere.
 Even if it’s not around here.

 But again, that there isn’t any around here is clue number one that the supernatural is logically impossible after all.